Erregular/Anon-Mix-Tape/workflow.md

         If not found - Inform User and give instructions

         If found - Display to Commiting User
+          Progress with Commit
              No - Do Nothing
              Yes - Send to Tape Library - Write Spotify URL to DB

+Listenting User
+  Login
+     Spotify Auth
+       Reject
+         try Again

+    Check on Web site for new Tapes
+      If not found - Display Message
+      If found - Resond with Spotify URLKPrompt Listening User to listen to tape No - Do Nothing
+        Yes - Load play list
+          Anonmise
+          Play